Matthew Perry's death investigated after ketamine was found in actor's blood - ExBulletin

 Matthew Perry's death investigated after ketamine was found in actor's blood

-An investigation has been launched into the death of Matthew Perry and how the “Friends” actor was given the anesthetic ketamine, which has been ruled a contributing factor in his death.
-Los Angeles Police Capt.
-Scot Williams said in an email Tuesday that the police department had been working with the Drug Enforcement Agency and the U.S. Postal Inspection Service to investigate why the 54-year-old star had that much ketamine in his system when he died in October.
-The investigation was first reported by TMZ.
-Perry was found unconscious in the hot tub at his Los Angeles home.
-His autopsy, released in December, found that the amount of ketamine in Perry's blood was within the range used for general anesthesia during surgery.
-The medication is sometimes used to treat depression.
-The Los Angeles County Department of Medical Examiner said in the autopsy report that Perry also drowned in the “heated end of his swimming pool,” but that that was a secondary factor in his death, considered a accident.
-According to Perry's autopsy, people close to the actor told investigators he was receiving ketamine infusion therapy, an treatment used to treat depression and anxiety.
-But the medical examiner said his last treatment, a week and a half earlier, would not explain the levels of ketamine in Perry's blood.
-The drug is usually metabolized within a few hours.
-Perry was one of the biggest television stars of his generation when he played Chandler Bing alongside Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc and David Schwimmer for 10 seasons from 1994 to 2004 on NBC. hit sitcom “Friends.”

-An investigation has been launched into the death of Matthew Perry and how the “Friends” actor received the anesthetic ketamine, which has been ruled a contributing factor in his death.
+An investigation has been launched into the death of Friends actor Matthew Perry and how he received the powerful prescription drug ketamine, which has been ruled a contributing factor in his death.

-Los Angeles Police Capt.
-Scot Williams said in an email Tuesday that the police department was working with the Drug Enforcement Agency and the U.S. Postal Inspection Service to investigate why the 54-year-old star had so much of ketamine in his body when he died. in October.
-The investigation was first reported by TMZ.

-Perry was found unconscious in the hot tub at his Los Angeles home.
-His autopsy, released in December, found that the amount of ketamine in Perry's blood was within the range used for general anesthesia during surgery.
-The medication is sometimes used to treat depression.
+Tuesday's disclosure of an ongoing criminal investigation by police and two federal agencies came five months after the Los Angeles County medical examiner concluded that Perry died of an unintentional drug overdose and drowning.
+No criminal act is suspected.

+The December 15 autopsy report concluded that Perry died from the acute effects of ketamine, which, combined with other factors, caused the actor to lose consciousness and slip underwater in the bath hot tub from his home in Los Angeles.

 |